 Unknown to Hindman, Herron's force had been ordered forward a few days earlier.
 When Hindman learned that Herron was approaching, he tried to get between the two Union forces.

 It didn't work.
 Herron managed to hold off Hindman until Blunt arrived.
 The Confederates -- many of them raw Arkansas troops who deserted at the beginning of the battle -- wound up abandoning the field.
 The battle was not a great Union success, but neither was it a great defeat.
-In the aftermath, they were able to occupy a large part of northern Arkansas.
+In the aftermath, the Federals were able to occupy a large part of northern Arkansas.
+Herron received a promotion to Major General as a result -- being, at the time, the youngest Major General in the army (Ezra J. Warner, Generals in Blue: Lives of the Union Commanders, Louisiana Status University Press, 1964, p.
+228).

 This song is item dA38 in Laws's Appendix II. - RBW- RBW